aleshaleksey/fansys23/04-combat.md

 In addition, certain types of rest have additional requirements:

-- For a long rest or longer a character must have access to sleep, food and water (if they sleep eat or drink respectively).
+- For a long rest or longer a character must have access to sleep, food and water (if they sleep, eat or drink respectively).
 - For a long rest or longer a character must be in an "ameliorated" area or make a CON save against the [terrain + weather] threshold in order to rest successfully (see [Camping](03-movement-exploration.md#camping)).
 - In addition for a full rest a character must have access to medical care and not be subject to severe weather conditions for longer than 4h at a time (or they must make a CON save against the [terrain + weather] threshold or have to restart the rest).
 - In addition for a full rest a character must not suffer any effects that cause it to lose hit points.